 Gut-Brain Axis: Breaking the Anxiety–Bloating Feedback Loop

 You know that feeling where you're stressed about your gut, and your gut gets worse because you're stressed, and then you're more stressed because your gut is worse?
-That's the gut-brain axis in action.

 • Mornings feel okay, evenings are terrible

-• Food restriction creates its own stress
+• You start restricting foods out of fear, which creates its own stress

-• Feeling wired (anxious) and bloated at the same time
+• You feel simultaneously wired (anxious) and bloated (physically uncomfortable)

-A 14-Day Reset
+A 14-Day Reset That Actually Works

 Nervous System Track